 One of the reasons resetting is inexpensive is because it’s a relatively simple process.
 What you need to do is figure out exactly what you want your new ring to look like.
 From there, consult the jeweler of your choice so that you can both design what you’re looking for.
 According to Gozlan, jewelers design either by using CAD (computer-aided design) or by making a handcrafted model from a skilled artisan.

 Once that’s done, you bring your old ring to the jeweler.
 Razon explains that the jeweler measures the stone and takes out any side diamonds.
 They then either cast the ring from scratch, or they take the prongs and replace them to fit your diamond.

 If your changes are minimal, it’s pretty fast and inexpensive work.
 “If you want to change the setting from yellow gold to white gold and you only have one stone, it could be very simple,” says Razon.
 Ultimately, you wouldn't even need to get a new setting—instead, a jeweler could simply replate the ring in the new color of your choosing, which generally costs just a few hundred dollars.
 If your setting is damaged or you want to change the look entirely, you should plan to pay a bit more for a new setting.

 Popular Resetting Options

 Choosing how you want your ring reset is obviously a personal decision, but some options are more popular than others.
-Razon says that many people choose to go from a six-point prong to a four-point prong—six-point prongs are a bit more old-fashioned, while four-point prongs are more trendy at the moment.
+Razon says that many people choose to go from a six-point prong to a four-point prong—six-point prongs are a bit more old-fashioned, while four-point prongs may be more trendy at the moment.